 We took our time and did each step carefully.
 It was time-consuming, but it paid off in the end.

-We started with a drill and a chisel.
-The work was slow going.
+We started with a drill and a chisel and let me tell you- The work was slow going.
 We had to be careful not to damage the wood that was remaining but chiseling it all out was going to take far too long.
 That lasted an hour before we gave up and made the 2-hour drive to the city to get a mini saw.

-Once the old boards were up, and the floors cleaned, the new boards slid into place for us without issue.
+Once the old boards were up, and the floors cleaned, the new boards slid into place for us without any issues!

-We did use glue in some spots.
-We tried to avoid doing that as much as we could.
-The hardwood does need room to expand and contract and I didn’t know for sure what effect the glue would have.
-But on sections where we had no lip to secure the board, we had no choice.
+Since the hardwood floors need room to expand and contract, I didn’t know for sure what effect the glue would have.
+But, on sections where we had no lip to secure the board, we had no choice.

 The orbital, on the other hand, made me pitch a fit.
 Never in my life have I been that frustrated.
 I can’t even look at an orbital floor sander without giving it the stink eye for a full minute.